kykiefer/depression-detect/README.md

 This initial model provides a solid foundation and promising directions for detecting depression with spectrograms.
 Further work should train in more speakers.
 Low level audio transformations do a good job of reducing the noise in the data, which allows for robust models to be trained on smaller sample sizes.
 However, I still hypothesize they overlook subtleties in depressed speech.

-I am prioritizing future efforts in the following areas (ordered by priority):
+I would prioritize future efforts as follows:
 1. Sampling methods to increase training size without introducing class or speaker bias.
 2. Treating depression detection as a regression problem (see below).
 3. Introducing network recurrence ([LSTM](http://blog.echen.me/2017/05/30/exploring-lstms/)).